Sweet Orange Essential Oil

 D limonene, n-decylic aldehyde, linalool, terpineol, b-carotin

-Orange oil is used in aromatherapy and as fragrance in cosmetics, pharmaceuticals, cleaning products, soaps, detergents, toilet waters, perfumes, and eau de colognes.
+Orange essential oil is used in aromatherapy and as fragrance in cosmetics, pharmaceuticals, cleaning products, soaps, detergents, toilet waters, perfumes, and eau de colognes.
 Also used to commercially flavor foods and beverages.

 Sweet Orange blends well with